Download White Paper: The Bullwhip Effect in Supply Chains

 What Causes the Bullwhip Effect

 Dr. Lee discovered three very common causes of the bullwhip effect.
-(Note, he also discovered a less common cause, which I will not cover in this article.)
+(Note, he also discovered a less common cause, which is not covered in this article.)
 The three common causes are:

-Unfortunately “Economies of Scale” in transportation and ordering is a real factor.
-While we would all like to have supplies shipped “just-in-time”, it is usually not practical or cost-effective.
-Filling up a large truck or rail car is the best way to lower unit costs of transportation.
+Transportation also can lead to Order Batching – While we would all like to have supplies shipped “just-in-time”, it is usually not practical or cost-effective.
+Filling up a large truck, rail car, barge or ship is the best way to lower unit costs of transportation.
 Freight rates for less-than-truckload shipments are much higher than truck-load because of economies of scale for the shipping company.
-It is much easier (and costs less) to fill up an entire truck at one site, drive it to the destination and unload the entire truck.
-There are many other reasons for economies of scale in transportation, and all procurement and logistics people know they exist.
-For example, if a company needs 100 units to fulfill their production requirements for the next week, they may order 500 because it fills up a large truck.
-This 500 unit order becomes a peak of demand to the supplier.
+It is much easier (and costs less) to fill up an entire truck at one site, drive it to the destination, and unload the entire truck.
+Procurement and logistics professionals often battle the economies of scale in transportation.
+For example, if a company needs 100 units to fulfill their production requirements for the next week, they may order 500 to fill up the truck and to receive truckload quantity costs, which reduces the transportation cost per unit.
+However, this 500 unit order becomes a peak of demand to the supplier when only 100 were needed.

-“Price Discounting” is one of the most confounding causes of the Bullwhip Effect to us Supply Chain people, because it seems so easily avoidable.
-However, companies know that they need to create retail excitement or compete during important holiday seasons.
-Therefore, they lower their prices, moving demand to the price discounting period.
-Customers purchase more than they need, or wait until the time of the year when discounting is rampant to make their purchases.
+The last cause and the one most controllable is “Price Discounting”.
+This is one of the most frustrating causes of the Bullwhip Effect, because it seems so easily avoidable.
+Your internal team, including sales and marketing people who create this price volatility, and your supply chain partners know that it creates temporary and fake demand spikes.
+However, retailers know that they need to create retail excitement or compete during important holiday seasons.
+Therefore, they lower their prices, moving demand from the future (or past) to the price discounting period.
+Customers (or consumers) purchase more than they need, or wait until the time of the year when discounting is rampant to make their purchases.
 This artificially creates peaks and valleys of demand shown in Figure 2.

 How to Reduce the Bullwhip Effect